The Institute Forms Long-Term Partnership with CIGI

 Both organizations are committed to broadening and accelerating the development of innovative thinking that will lead to insights and solutions for the great economic and governance challenges of the 21st century.

-Under the new partnership, INET's activities — including the grants and campus outreach — would be extended to Canada.
-As well, CIGI and INET are exploring a joint conference on the global economy to be held at CIGI’s headquarters in Waterloo, Ontario, Canada.
-As the partnership develops, CIGI and INET will consider additional joint activities to further their common mission.
+Under the new partnership, the Institute's activities — including the grants and campus outreach — would be extended to Canada.
+As well, CIGI and the Institute are exploring a joint conference on the global economy to be held at CIGI’s headquarters in Waterloo, Ontario, Canada.
+As the partnership develops, CIGI and the Institute will consider additional joint activities to further their common mission.

 Download a PDF of the press release announcing the partnership here.